focus-editor/focus/LOG.md

 - Use SIMD for syntax highlighting
 - remove_crlf_in_place - optimise a bit

-- Display files that are deleted on disk but modified in the open file dialog
 - Drop a folder into the editor to add it to workspace

-- Proper tab support:
-    - Have an option to insert tabs instead of spaces

 - File management:
     - Create new files: